Coordinator, STEP Bridging Program for Transfer Students

 - STEP 302 Bridging Seminar II - Research Skills

 My primary area of interest and expertise is physical acoustics, which is the study of mechanical waves and related phenomena.
 I am interested in waves of all kinds, from sound waves in a trumpet to sonic booms to tsunamis; that such disparate phenomena are united by similar mathematics is especially intriguing.
-Most of my experience is theoretical: I like to develop and work with computer models to explore how one thing depends on another.
-However, I am currently developing an acoustics laboratory at CWU to study vibrations in unusual structures and to investigate the properties of musical instruments.
+My background is primarily theoretical and computational, but most of my projects with students involve pairing experiments with computer models to investigate wave behavior.
+I am looking forward to developing an experimental acoustics laboratory with an anechoic chamber in the new Science II building.

 Another area of interest is the epistomological basis of science, the role of science and society, and how to improve scientific literacy and understanding among non-scientists.
 I am interested in the ways in which society develops its perceptions of science, including the perseverance of pseudo-scientific and unscientific beliefs.
 My main work in this area is developing curriculum at the university level that specifically addresses our understanding of how science works and why this is important.